 Build a Mercury quote: mercuryrepower.ca

-Harris Boat Works - 5369 Harris Boat Works Rd, Gores Landing, ON - Mercury Marine dealer since 1965, current Platinum Dealer.
+Harris Boat Works - 5369 Harris Boat Works Rd, Gores Landing, ON.
+Family-owned since 1947, Mercury dealer since 1965, current Premier Dealer.
+The only Mercury dealer on Rice Lake.
+The only brand-name outboard service of any kind on Rice Lake.